 A cursor in an application programming plays crucial role.
-With cursor, we can retrieve bunch of rows matching to criteria of WHERE clause.
+With cursor you can get matching rows for the condition given in the WHERE clause.

 Declare => OPEN => Fetch => CLOSE

 Declare-It is nothing but declaration, like working storage variable in COBOL program.
 But, it is not executable.

 OPEN=> With open statement cursor execution will start.
 Then, FETCH and CLOSE follows.

 A cursor is declared with WITH HOLD option, will be closed, when ROLLBACK is happened.